 There is a huge range of kitchen worktop materials on the market, with each having multiple thickness options.

-This is how choosing a particular material and thickness allows you to alter your kitchen worktop height to suit your needs.
+This is how choosing a particular material and worktop thickness allows you to alter the height to suit your needs.

 Standard worktop thickness guide: